 Designed with the small business owner who values cash back rewards in mind, the Chase Ink Business Unlimited Credit Card makes racking up rewards easy.

 I asked Fohr why, out of all the business credit cards on the market, she gravitated toward the Ink Business Unlimited.
 Brand familiarity and a high level of trust with the company was the driving factor.
 Fohr has a long history with other Chase credit cards, which she uses for her personal household expenses.
-She has always appreciated the company’s high level of customer service, so decided to stick with the same bank.

-While the Ink Business Unlimited credit card is equipped with a variety of perks, the feature Fohr likes best is the ability to accumulate and trade in the earned cash for business travel – especially for flights on United Airlines.
-Fohr is currently based in Tampa, Florida, but when she applied for the card, she was living in San Francisco, which is the hub of her preferred airline.
+While the Ink Business Unlimited credit card is equipped with a variety of perks, the feature Fohr likes best is the ability to accumulate and trade in the earned cash for business travel — especially for flights on United Airlines.

-“Now that we’re getting back into travel, I’ll be using this benefit a lot again,” says Fohr.
+“Now that we’re getting back into travel, I’ll be using this benefit a lot again,” said Fohr.
 “Chase has the best point to ratio, 1:1, with United Airlines points.
 I travel to New York and Los Angeles to meet with my manufacturers a lot and using the rewards for the flights saves me money.
 So, besides the fact that I like Chase as a company, I knew I could do this with the rewards which is another reason I chose the card.”

 To score the high net point ratio, Ink Business Unlimited cardholders will need to transfer the card’s rewards to Chase’s travel partners (including United Airlines), thus converting them into airline miles and hotel points.

-Intro purchase offer
+The intro purchase offer

 “Honestly, I don’t think I even knew about it when I got the card!
-I just wanted to make the purchases and then pay the bill in full every month,” she says.
+I just wanted to make the purchases and then pay the bill in full every month,” she said.
 “I would say it’s a good thing to have, but I didn’t need it at the time.”

 What Fohr did have her eye on was the generous welcome bonus of $750.
 It was one of the main reasons she applied for the Ink Business Unlimited credit card several years ago.